bo32/spark_notes/Spark_chapter3.md

     return "error" in s
 word = rdd.filter(containsError)
 ```
-When doing this, we must be careful that we don't pass the object containing the function, which would cause passing larger data to the program.
+When doing this, we must be careful that we don't pass the object containing the function, which would cause passing larger data to the program (like self.myproperty).
+Good practice would to extract the property value and pass to the function.

 ### Java
 ### Scala